-You can find more complex of using Gettext in the Weblate Hello project on GitHub: http://github.com/WeblateOrg/hello.
+You can find a Gettext example with many languages in the Weblate Hello project on GitHub: https://github.com/WeblateOrg/hello>.

 3.1.2 Translating documentation using Sphinx

 Sphinx is a tool for creating beautiful documentation.
 It uses simple reStructuredText syntax and can generate output in many formats.
 If you're looking for an example, this documentation is also build using it.
 The very useful companion for using Sphinx is the Read the Docs service, which will build and publish your documentation for free.